- Emergency Financial Resources

 All Rackham student-initiated grant programs (e.g., Rackham Graduate Student Research Grants, Rackham Conference Travel Grants, etc.) remain open and are accepting applications.
 However, the ability to use funding, if awarded, is contingent on current and future restrictions imposed by U-M, countries and/or institutions being visited, and the federal government.

 Academic and Professional Development Programming

-Remote learning options for Rackham academic and professional development programming are being developed for use in some programs beginning Monday, March 16, while other programs will be cancelled.
-Registered participants will be notified as individual offerings are evaluated, and updates will also be reflected on the Rackham Events Calendar.
+Remote learning options for Rackham academic and professional development programming are being developed for the fall.
+Updates will be reflected on the Rackham Events Calendar.

 Rackham Interdisciplinary Workshops (RIWs)